Caring for an elderly person or someone with dementia

 It’s important to support the person you care for to maintain their skills and abilities as well as, where possible, an active social life.
 This can also help how they feel about themselves.

-But none of these things are easy and when you are caring for someone with dementia it is often important to look for help and support from organizations and people with experience and know-how.
+But none of these things are easy and when you are caring for someone with dementia it is often important to look for help and support from organisations and people with experience and know-how.

 At Barnet Carers we often speak to people who are caring for someone with dementia.
 Where we can, we work hard to make sure that they get the support they need.
 To do that we work with local partners.